LaRambla20/Repo10_SOFAR-assignment-final/README.md

 How to Run
 -------------

+First of all it is neccessary to modify the `.bashrc` file in the root folder of your filesystem, by adding the following lines:
+* export GAZEBO_MODEL_PATH=$GAZEBO_MODEL_PATH:<absolute path to your ROS2 workspace>/src/object_following_robot/models/
+* source /usr/share/gazebo/setup.sh (Source Gazebo)
+* source /opt/ros/galactic/setup.bash (Source ROS2 Galactic)

 To run the program is sufficient to clone the [GitHub](https://github.com/FraFerrazzi/SOFAR_Assignment) repository using the following command:
 ```bash
 $ git clone https://github.com/FraFerrazzi/SOFAR_Assignment.git